thanhnam1222/SecretClock4Presenter/README.md

-SecretClock4Presenter
+**SecretClock4Presenter**
+Secret clock for presenters, teachers, and more.
-Show a Secret Clock (Binary Clock) on the top-right corner of your screen.
+It displays the Secret Clock (Binary Clock) in the upper right corner of your screen.
-So you can control your presentation in time.
+So you can control your presentation time.